Yaoooyu/CS-Mage/README.md

 The five files in `splits/msa/` contain the sanitized protocol.
 Each sample appears in a test partition exactly once.
-The public CSV names are one-based (`fold_1.csv` to `fold_5.csv`); the retained legacy MSA runner uses its original zero-based `--fold` index.
+The public CSV names are one-based (`fold_1.csv` to `fold_5.csv`); the retained legacy MSA runner uses its original zero-based `--fold` index. `splits/id_split_index.csv` provides a single sample-ID lookup table covering all five folds and the ASR split.

 ### Speech recognition

-- Fixed duration-stratified sample-level split, **not** speaker-independent.
+- Fixed duration-stratified sample-ID split used by every ASR experiment.
 - 760 train / 160 validation / 165 test clips; seed `42`.
 - Shared normalization: Unicode NFKC, ASCII lowercase, retention of CJK, `0-9`, and `a-z`, then removal of punctuation, whitespace, emoji, and tags.